rxsoon/youtube-downloader/README.md

 * Extract **MP3 (audio)** with high quality (requires ffmpeg)
 * Simple and clean Tkinter-based GUI
 * Choose output folder
-* Shows live log of the yt-dlp process
+* Shows live log of the yt-dlp process in the terminal

 ---